cecad-imaging/qupath-extension-LMD/examples/Example_Basic.md

 ### Basic Example
-This is a simple example to showcase the workflow using a lung tissue as a sample.
+This is a simple example to showcase the workflow with slides using a lung tissue as a sample.

 **First step**: Acquiring an image.